 Excellent dehumidifying even at cooler temperatures Timer Clothes-drying setting

-A dehumidifier with a good reputation for extraction in large rooms, the EcoAir DD1 Classic MK5 comes with electronic controls that are valued for their ease of use.
+A dehumidifier with a good reputation for extraction in large rooms, the EcoAir DD1 Classic MK5 comes with electronic controls valued for ease of use.

-As already mentioned, the EcoAir excels at removing moisture from the air and can tackle seven litres a day, which is good for a model of this size, although it isn’t the biggest capacity on this list.
+As already mentioned, the EcoAir excels at removing moisture from the air and can tackle seven litres a day, which is good for this size model, although it isn’t the most significant capacity on this list.

-Ideal for small flats and apartments, the unit has a two-litre tank, which is smaller than other EcoAir models.
-If you’re not too keen on removing water all day, there’s also a continuous drainage feature if you have access to a low-level drain.
+Ideal for small flats and apartments, the unit has a two-litre tank smaller than other EcoAir models.
+If you’re not too keen on removing water all day, there’s also a continuous drainage feature if you can access a low-level drain.

-If you’re looking for a quieter unit, the unit works at 34dB, which means that its one of the quietest of the list.
-The EcoAir DD1 comes with a variety of features, including an auto-setting function so it can maintain your chosen humidity level and an ioniser.
+If you’re looking for a quieter unit, the unit works at 34dB, which means that it is one of the quietest list.
+The EcoAir DD1 comes with various features, including an auto-setting function so it can maintain your chosen humidity level and an ioniser.